alleyinteractive/mantle/docs/10-test-framework.md

 Mantle's Test Framework uses traits to add optional functionality to a test case.

-* `Refresh_Database` - Using this trait ensures that the database is rolled back after each test in the text case has run
+* `Refresh_Database` - Using this trait ensures that the database is rolled back after each test in the test case has run.
+Without it, data in the database will persist between tests, which almost certainly would not be desirable.
+That said, if your test case doesn't interact with the database, omitting this trait will provide a significant performance boost.
 * `Admin_Screen` - Using this trait sets the current "screen" to a WordPress admin screen, and `is_admin()` will return true in tests in the test case
 * `Network_Admin_Screen` - Same as with `Admin_Screen` except for the network admin and `is_network_admin()`

-## Misc